structuresound/NodeKitten/README.md

 NodeKittenX is an experimental cross-platform openGL toolkit

-It is designed to be light-weight and be embedded in native platform tools, rather than being its own platform.
+It is designed to be light-weight and be embedded into a GL Context, rather than a windowing platform.

-Traditional platform abstraction is provided through SDL.
+NodeKitten Views come in a couple flavors so far
+1. Cocoa
+2. SDL
+3. Emscripten (SDL)

 Modern platform abstraction is provided through native hooks ie on iOS use NKUIView